 RingCentral plans are all-inclusive.
 They offer essential features to connect with customers and grow your business.
-It includes unlimited calling, instant messaging, call logs, video meetings, and call forwarding.
+They include unlimited calling, instant messaging, call logs, video meetings, and call forwarding.

-Plus, it provides a toll-free or local number and voicemail-to-text services.
+Plus, they provide a toll-free or local number and voicemail-to-text services.

 - Available in over 110 countries

 - Over 250 app integrations, including Salesforce and G Suite

 RingCentral VoIP Pricing

 - Essentials: $19.99 per user per month